Eva Simons: 2009–present

 On 21 and 22 April 2013, Simons supported Beyoncé on The Mrs. Carter Show World Tour in the Netherlands.
 Shortly after that was announced in March, Pepsi launched an ad campaign in the Netherlands giving customers a chance to meet Simons when she performed at Beyoncé's tour.
 A song by Simons named 'Chemistry' used in the advert was released in the Netherlands 22 March 2013.

 On 28 January 2014 Simons released a 'bootleg' remix of the Martin Garrix track "Animals".
 In June 2014 she married her longtime partner Sidney Samson in Amsterdam.
 That summer Simons also made her acting debut in the Dutch-language film Heksen Bestaan Niet aimed at the adolescent market.

 On 10 April 2015 Simons released the single titled 'Policeman' through Powerhouse Music, a dancehall song produced by Sidney Samson.
 It was supported by a video directed by Rigel Kilston.
 On 23 November 2015 Simons released the single titled Bludfire (feat.
 Sidney Samson) that received airplay on the Dutch radio stations Radio 538 and SLAM!.

 Simons released the single "Guaya" via the label Powerhouse Music on 17 July 2017.
 On 6 April 2018, Simons released her single titled "The One" via 8ball Music, which was produced by Boaz van de Beatz and Ruud van Schaik.
 25 January 2019 saw Simons release her single "Like That" on the dance label Spinnin' Records.
 She performed the song live for the first time on RTL Late Night.
+In 2025 she played Mary in the Dutch live event and television program The Passion.